LandazuriPaul/nest-react/packages/client/README.md

 By default, the webpack dev server is listening to the [http://localhost:8000](http://localhost:8000) port.
 This can be configured in the [webpack.config.js](./webpack.config.js) file, changing the `WEBPACK_DEV_SERVER_PORT` constant.

-If your frontend imports assets (e.g. images), they will be passed as base64 inline HTML element if they are under `5000` bytes.
+If your client imports assets (e.g. images), they will be passed as base64 inline HTML element if they are under `5000` bytes.
 Otherwise they will be passed as separated files in the final bundle.
 To change this limit, you can change the `ASSETS_MAX_INLINE_SIZE` constant.
 For more information about this, see the [`url-loader` documentation](https://webpack.js.org/loaders/url-loader).

 ### In development